Korn Ferry will host its Annual General Meeting on 21st of September

-How Does Total Compensation For Gary Michel Compare With Other Companies In The Industry?
+How Does Total Compensation For Gary Burnison Compare With Other Companies In The Industry?

-In comparison with other companies in the industry with market capitalizations ranging from US$2.0b to US$6.4b, the reported median CEO total compensation was US$5.0m.
-This suggests that Gary Michel is paid more than the median for the industry.
-What's more, Gary Michel holds US$1.7m worth of shares in the company in their own name, indicating that they have a lot of skin in the game.
+In comparison with other companies in the American Professional Services industry with market capitalizations ranging from US$2.0b to US$6.4b, the reported median CEO total compensation was US$8.7m.
+This suggests that Gary Burnison is paid more than the median for the industry.
+What's more, Gary Burnison holds US$13m worth of shares in the company in their own name, indicating that they have a lot of skin in the game.